 Brewer previously served on the University Faculty Senate, leading the faculty affairs committee.
 She has served on department, college, and university-level committees for promotion and tenure.
-In geography, she has been the associate head, graduate officer, undergraduate officer, and director of the Gould Center.
+She was head of the Department of Geography from 2014 to 2021.
+She previously served as associate head, graduate officer, undergraduate officer, and director of the Gould Center.
 In 2014, she received the EMS Wilson Award for Outstanding Service.

 Prior to joining Penn State, Brewer was an assistant professor of geography at San Diego State University and a visiting lecturer at the University of California at Santa Barbara while she was a doctoral student.
 She earned her doctorate in geography with emphasis in cartography from Michigan State University in 1991, supervised by Dr. Judy M. Olson.